fghaas/fghaas.github.io/content/articles/resources/hints-and-kinks/solar-powered-laptop.md

 that.
 Under optimal conditions where I live (at 48°N latitude), that is direct sunlight around solar noon on a cloudless day, I can get just under 3A out of the panel in total.
-Out of this, the maximum output of a single port is 2.1A, so that’s my maximum solar charge current for the PBP.[^charge]
+Out of this, the maximum output of a single port is 2.4A, so that’s my maximum solar charge current for the PBP.

-[^charge]: The device cannot charge over the barrel port and USB-C
-    simultaneously.

 Overall, for the PBP’s power consumption this is generally perfectly fine.
 I can work under a sunny or partly cloudy sky for the whole day